Purpose of the Public Interest Disclosures Act

 - cannot be held liable for defamation in relation to information included in a public interest disclosure.

-In most circumstances, the content of a public interest disclosure, and the identity of the discloser, must also be kept confidential.
+In most circumstances, the content of a PID, and the identity of the discloser, must also be kept confidential.

 Keeping your public interest disclosure private

-It is in your best interests to keep your disclosure confidential to minimise your risk of detrimental action (for example, discrimination or other adverse treatment).
-Only discuss it and related matters with authorised persons in the department such as the Public Interest Disclosures Coordinators.
+It is in your best interests (and in the interests of any future investigation that may occur) to keep your disclosure confidential to minimise your risk of detrimental action (for example, discrimination or other adverse treatment) and/or the risk of prejudice to the investigation.
+Only discuss it and related matters with authorised persons in the department such as the PID Coordinators.

 More information

-You can contact the department's Integrity Unit or visit IBAC's for more information on public interest disclosures.
+You can contact the department's PID Coordinators or visit for more information on public interest disclosures.